Pakistanis mourning victims of carnage ahead of elections

 Mourners take a bombing victim relative for burial in Quetta, Pakistan, Friday, July 13, 2018.
 In an attack in the nearby southwestern Baluchistan town of Mastung, Siraj Raisani a candidate in the provincial ... more

-QUETTA, Pakistan (AP) — Pakistanis are observing a day of mourning for the victims of the horrific weekend attacks that killed 132 people, including a provincial assembly candidate during an election rally in the country's southwest.
+QUETTA, Pakistan (AP) — Pakistanis observed a day of mourning on Sunday for the victims of the horrific weekend attacks that killed 132 people, including a provincial assembly candidate during an election rally in southwestern Baluchistan province.

+That attack killed 128people.
+Another suicide bombing also on Friday struck an election campaign convoy in northwestern Pakistan, killing four.

 Friday's suicide bombing in Mastung district took place as the Baluchistan Awami Party's candidate Siraj Raisani was holding a rally.

-That attack killed 128.
-Another suicide bombing on Friday struck an election campaign convoy in northwestern Pakistan, killing four.
+Another 300 people were wounded.

+The deadly attacks occurred just hours before Pakistan's disgraced prime minister Nawaz Sharif returned to Pakistan from London to face a 10-year jail sentence for corruption.
+He and his daughter Maryam, who was sentenced to seven years, were taken to jail upon their return.
+They are expected to appeal their conviction on Monday.

-Caretaker Prime Minister Nasirul Mulk was visiting the provincial capital of Quetta to express condolences to Raisani's family and others.
+Caretaker Prime Minister Nasirul Mulk visited the provincial capital of Quetta Sunday to express condolences to Raisani's family and others.

 So far more than 150 people have died in election-related attacks, underscoring the security threat ahead of the July 25 vote.